Skip to content

 2. Find the connection labeled TAP-Windows Adapter V9

-3. Right-click it, select Disable, wait 10 seconds, then right-click again and select Enable
+3. Right-click it, choose Disable, wait 10 seconds, then right-click again and choose Enable

-Try reconnecting your VPN.
-If the error returns immediately, move on to the reinstall method below.
+Reconnect your VPN.
+If the same error returns immediately, jump to the reinstall section below.

-We tested this on a Lenovo ThinkPad T14 running Windows 10 22H2 with OpenVPN 2.6, and the adapter reset cleared the error on the first try.
-On a separate machine with CyberGhost, we had to disable/enable twice before the connection stabilized.
+In our testing on a Lenovo ThinkPad T14 running Windows 10 22H2 with OpenVPN 2.6, the disable-enable reset cleared the error on the first try.
+On a separate machine with CyberGhost 8, we had to disable and re-enable twice before the connection stabilized.

 #How to Reinstall the TAP-Windows Driver

 Step 2: Open Device Manager.
-Press Windows + R, type devmgmt.msc, and hit Enter.
+Press Windows + R, type devmgmt.msc, and press Enter.

 Step 3: Expand Network Adapters.
 Look for TAP-Windows Adapter V9.
-If there’s a yellow exclamation mark on the icon, the driver is definitely corrupted.
+A yellow exclamation mark on the icon confirms the driver is corrupted.

 Step 4: Uninstall the device.
-Right-click TAP-Windows Adapter V9 and select Uninstall device.
-Check the box that says “Delete the driver software for this device” if it appears.
+Right-click TAP-Windows Adapter V9 and pick Uninstall device.
+Tick the box that says “Delete the driver software for this device” if it appears, otherwise the same broken files will load again.

 Step 5: Reinstall the driver.
-You have two options here:
+Two routes work:

-• Download it manually.
-Go to the OpenVPN community downloads page and grab the latest TAP-Windows installer.
-Run it as Administrator.
+• Install it manually.
+Grab the latest tap-windows installer from the OpenVPN community downloads page and run it as Administrator.

-After reinstalling, open Device Manager again.
+After reinstalling, reopen Device Manager.
 The exclamation mark should be gone.

-If it persists, the problem likely isn’t the TAP driver itself.
-According to Microsoft’s Q&A community, security suites and other network monitoring tools often intercept the TAP driver pipeline, which is similar to how a DPC watchdog violation traces back to driver conflicts on Windows machines.
+If it sticks around, the TAP driver itself is probably not the real problem.
+According to Microsoft Learn’s Q&A thread on TAP adapter issues, endpoint security suites and network monitoring agents often hook the same driver pipeline, which is the same class of conflict we usually see behind a DPC watchdog violation on Windows machines.

 #How to Fully Remove TAP-Windows From Your PC

-Done with VPNs?
-You can remove the TAP adapter for good.
-Just know that VPN startup services will reinstall the driver automatically unless you also uninstall the VPN client from Programs and Features.
+Done with VPNs for good?
+You can pull the TAP adapter completely.
+Just be aware that VPN startup services will reinstall the driver on every boot unless you also remove the VPN client from Programs and Features.

 1. Open File Explorer and go to C:\Program Files\TAP-Windows